taofit/image-rotation/README.md

 0 0 0 0 0 0
 ```

-It is not required that pixels are nicely lined up, the format ignores whitespaces and linefeeds in the data section.
+It is not required that pixels are nicely lined up, the format ignores white spaces and line feeds in the data section.
+The string P1 identifies the file format.
+The hash sign introduces a comment.
+The next two numbers give the width and the height.
+Then follows the matrix with the pixel values (in the monochrome case here, only zeros and ones).

 The following displays the same image:

 ```
 P1
 # This is an example bitmap of the letter "J"
 6 10
 000010000010000010000010000010000010100010011100000000000000
 ```

-The program is to generate a new sequence of 0 and 1 after it turns certain degree.
+The program is to generate a new sequence of 0 and 1 in the matrix part of the resultant BPM image along with a new size, after it rotates certain degree.

 ## Run the program